Who exactly is Enrique Tarrio, leader of the US's far-right Proud Boys organisation?

-Category: World Hits: 4Two days before planned demonstrations against the certification of Joe Biden's election as the next US president, Enrique Tarrio, leader of the far-right Proud Boys, was arrested in Washington, D.C..
+Category: World Hits: 8Two days before planned demonstrations against the certification of Joe Biden's election as the next US president, Enrique Tarrio, leader of the far-right Proud Boys, was arrested in Washington, D.C..
 Born in the US to Cuban-American parents, he has been leading the extremist group for more than two years.
 FRANCE 24 takes a look at this controversial character.

 Read more https://www.france24.com/en/americas/20210106-who-exactly-is-enrique-tarrio-leader-of-the-us-s-far-right-proud-boys-organisation